Unthrottled/ultra-marathon/content/thestrugglebus/a_greatestchallenge.md

 just woken up, therefore it means that I should start firing on all cylinders so that today's task can start.
 By the time I would get back into bed, my mind would be racing on trivial stuff that would prevent me from getting to sleep.

 This would happen almost everytime I needed to get up out of bed.
-This was happening in tandem with weening myself off knowing the time after waking up.
+Happening in tandem with weening myself off knowing the time after waking up.
 I had no good solution to this, because I would almost instantly start thinking about things as soon as I got up.
 I wish there was a better solution to this.
 The way that I fixed this was, just hold it in and take care of it when 04:00 rolls around.
 It could wait until that unknown point in time is reached.

 Sleep is such a difficult task to work with.
 It is not available on-demand, the best that can be done is to set the conditions for sleeping.
 Then hope that it eventually works.
 Being high-strung is the source of all my issues.
 I know